 - September 17 – Fellow applications are closed

 - September 23 – Matches of organizations and fellows announced

-- October 24 – Kickoff at International House
+- October 11 – Kickoff at Connie & Kevin Chou Hall

 Students are selected to participate in the Berkeley Board Fellows program through a competitive application process.
 Once the Center selects Fellows, it matches them to the nonprofits that align best with Fellows’ professional skills, industry experience, and personal interests.
 If you have specific questions about the application process, please email firstname.lastname@example.org.